 - 2022–23 FAFSA form if you will be attending college between July 1, 2022, and June 30, 2023.

-TIP: If you see the option to complete a “renewal” FAFSA form, choose that option.
-When you choose to renew your FAFSA form, your demographic information from the previous year will roll over into your new application, which saves you some time.
+Tip: If you see the option to complete a “renewal” FAFSA form, choose that option.
+When you choose to renew your FAFSA form, your demographic information from the previous year will repopulate into your new application, which saves you some time.